Lucius Septimius: In literature

 Later literary accounts often attributed Pompey's murder solely to Septimius, or place the principal guilt on him.
 This is the case in the poem Pharsalia by the Roman poet Lucan, in which the fact that Septimius, a Roman, was doing the bidding of a foreign king is depicted as especially shameful.
 Lucan portrays Septimius as the archetype of a traitor: "With what reputation will posterity send Septimius into the centuries?
 What name will this wickedness have from those who call what Brutus did a crime?".

-In the Massinger and Fletcher play The False One (c.1620), Septimius is the central character, the "false one" of the title.
+In the Massinger and Fletcher play The False One, Septimius is the central character, the "false one" of the title.
 He also appears in Pierre Corneille's La Mort de Pompée (1643).
-In 1910, John Masefield treated Pompey and Septimius in his The Tragedy of Pompey the Great.
-He also appears in the George Bernard Shaw play Caesar and Cleopatra (1898), and the HBO television series Rome (depicted in the episodes "Pharsalus" and "Caesarion").
-In Shaw's play Caesar forgives him, while in Rome Caesar orders his execution.
+In 1910, John Masefield treated Pompey and Septimius in his play The Tragedy of Pompey the Great.
+Septimius also appears in George Shaw's play Caesar and Cleopatra.
+In the play, Caesar forgives him.

 In popular culture

 In the video game Assassin%27s Creed Origins, one of the main antagonists, referred to either as Lucius Septimius or as "The Jackal", is based on him.
 This fictional version of Septimius is the second-in-command of the Order of the Ancients, a precursor organization to the Templar Order.
 Additionally, his story is greatly expanded from the historical record, being pardoned by Caesar and serving him until his assassination on the Ides of March, shortly before Caesar's own assassination.

-In the television drama series Rome he is portrayed by David Kennedy.
+In the television drama series Rome, he is portrayed by David Kennedy.
+Caesar orders his execution.